Abenaki win back free fishing and hunting rights

 Before 1800, the federal government made land agreements with the Abenaki people that included the right to fish and hunt without being charged, but the state of Vermont denied them these rights.

-His people have been charged the same fees as the descendants of people who settled here on land that was once the home of the indigenous people, said Stevens.
+Stevens said his people have been charged the same fees as the descendants of people who settled here on land that was once the home of indigenous people.

 Getting rights other groups already have